Key Takeaways:

 Read the full article on the MRGPRX2 receptor here.

-Recent research shows that mast cells have thyroid stimulation hormone (TSH) receptors on their cell membranes.
+Recent research shows that mast cells have thyroid-stimulating hormone (TSH) receptors on their cell membranes.
 Additionally, mast cells can store thyroid hormones.
-Taken together, the researchers conclude “from one side that thyroid function may affect mast cells function, from the other that mast cell degranulation may impact on thyroid function.”[ref]
+Taken together, the researchers concluded that thyroid function may affect mast cells, and that mast cell degranulation could affect thyroid function.[ref]
+In patients with autoimmune thyroid disease, mast cells infiltrate the thyroid gland and then degranulate.[ref]

 IL-6 and Mast Cells: